maman/characters/README.md

 # NPM Tasks

-1. `npm start`: Starts the development server, it'll be up on http://localhost:8080
+1. `npm start` starts the development server, that will be accessible on [http://localhost:8080](http://localhost:8080)
-2. `npm run build`: Build the application, the results will be placed on `dist` directory
+2. `npm run build` builds and minify the application. the results will be placed on `dist` directory

-3. `npm test`: Run the unittests
+# Technical Explanation

+This application was built with [React](http://facebook.github.io/react/), and uses [Redux](https://github.com/reactjs/redux) for the state management.